 Employees and members of the public with information on fraud, waste, and abuse are encouraged to contact the OIG.
-A log of calls to a nationwide toll-free number or the office numbers and a log of mail and e-mail messages are maintained.
+A log of calls to a nationwide toll-free number or the office numbers and a log of mail and email messages are maintained.

 All information received, regardless of the method used, is referred to as Hotline contacts.
 Hotline contacts are analyzed to determine if further inquiry or action is warranted.

-During this reporting period, the OIG received 1,096 Hotline contacts, of which 66 were telephone calls or walk-ins and 1,030 were in writing.
+During this reporting period, the OIG received 139 Hotline contacts, of which 66 were telephone calls or walk-ins and 73 were in writing.

 Most Hotline contacts are from members of the public seeking help on an employment-related problem or issues outside OIG and/or Agency jurisdiction.
 As appropriate, the OIG refers those Hotline contacts to a NLRB Regional Office; local, state, or Federal agencies; or private resources to provide assistance.
-Our contacts during this reporting period were inflated by the receipt of 980 identical e-mail messages from flight attendants that we responded to by suggesting that the flight attendant contact an NLRB Regional Office and/or the National Mediation Board.